-Digital technology has undeniably transformed the way we do business, with smart technology that is real time, predictive and accessible from just about anywhere.
-We have the ability to gather powerful data in one place within an instant, to determine with unerring accuracy what our future looks like.
-From investigating customer health and buying behaviors, to analyzing revenue and finding new gaps of up-sell and cross-sell opportunities, the power of technology today is nothing like we have experienced before.
+Digital technology has undeniably transformed the way we do business, with smart technology that is real-time, predictive, and accessible from just about anywhere.
+We have the ability to gather powerful data in one place within an instant to determine with unerring accuracy what our future looks like.
+From investigating customer health and buying behaviors to analyzing revenue and finding new gaps in up-sell and cross-sell opportunities, the power of technology today is nothing like we have experienced before.

-While today’s technology advancements are impressive and many companies are benefiting from the digital transformation, others are more reluctant to introduce new digital investments based on the myths they firmly believe to be true.
+While today’s technology advancements are impressive, and many companies are benefiting from digital transformation, others are more reluctant to introduce new digital investments based on the myths they firmly believe to be true.

 Myth 1: New technology takes too long to introduce.

-Installing various digital platforms and systems have become a simple, almost point-and-click endeavour.
+Installing various digital platforms and systems has become a simple, almost point-and-click endeavor.
 Within days – sometimes even hours – your new system is up and running, delivering endless amounts of valuable data.
-For example, sales-i is an out of the box sales enablement software with a straight-forward set up process that is done for you by the onboarding team.
+For example, sales-i is an out-of-the-box sales enablement software with a straightforward setup process that is done for you by the onboarding team.
 These experts get you completely set up and ready to start taking advantage of the system to benefit your business.

 Myth 2: Digital transformation will reduce jobs.

 It’s true that digital transformation can make automation tasks easier.
-Building connections and systems, connecting previously siloed data sources, and accelerating the development of integrations means less hours spent on IT.
+Building connections and systems, connecting previously siloed data sources, and accelerating the development of integrations means fewer hours spent on IT.
 However, even with Big Data, a human element is still required to use the generated information and make actionable decisions with the results.
-Instead of creating an environment where fewer resources are needed, digital transformation frees resources up to do challenging, interesting and innovative work – meaning that it doesn’t reduce jobs, it enhances and supports them.
+Instead of creating an environment where fewer resources are needed, digital transformation frees resources up to do challenging, interesting, and innovative work – meaning that it doesn’t reduce jobs; it enhances and supports them.